bltzxsd/genshin-damage-calculator/README.md

 ## how to build

-why would you want to do this? but either way this only works if using GNU/Linux
+Why would you want to do this? but either way this only works if using GNU/Linux

 ### Donwloading the repository